razinkv/patient-risk-scoring/README.md

-# Patient Heart Risk Scoring
+# Patient Heart Disease Risk Scoring

 This project predicts the risk of a patient using Machine Learning